christianThardy/christianThardy.github.io/theory-of-mind-interpretability.md

 <br/>

-This plot gives us another view of what’s happening inside attention heads.
-Again, each attention head does two key things: **1)** deciding where to move information (this is governed by the attention pattern, which the QK vectors handle) and **2)** deciding what information to move (handled by the V vectors, controlled by the OV vectors).
-To figure out which part matters more, we can patch just the attention pattern or the value vectors separately.
+These activation patching results shed light on what’s happening inside attention heads across layers.
+Again, each attention head does two key things: **1)** deciding where to move information (governed by the attention pattern, which the QK vectors control) and **2)** deciding what information to move (handled by the V vectors, influenced by the OV vectors).
+By isolating either the attention pattern or the value vectors through patching, we can tease apart which factor is more crucial.

-Let’s start with the `z` plot (the head's output).
-Patching outputs from certain heads has a noticeable effect, shifting the model’s output from `box` to `basket`, particularly in the last 5-10 layers.
-Specifically, L20H2, L15H5, and L20H5 have the largest positive impact.
-L0H1, L3H1, L6H1, L12H5, L16H2, L17H3, L18H6, 19H1 have the largest negative impact with L8H1
+Let’s start with the `z` plot (output vector).
+Patching outputs from certain heads noticeably  shifts the models' output from `box` to `basket`, particularly in the last 5-10 layers.
+The behavior is very distributed, but specifically, L16H7, L17H6, L22H2, L22H4 and L25H4 have the largest positive impact, along with L0H1, L3H1, L6H1, L8H1 (all previous layers have the same head, very interesting), L12H2, L14H3, L17H3, L16H2, L20H2, and L23H5 having the largest negative impact.

-^^
-(Lots of distributed negative behavior in the Q plot compared to everything else. all negative and positive behavior denoted by this plot needs to be fully understood before moving on)

-Now, looking at the `q` plot (Q vectors), we see a similar pattern.
-L15H4 and L20H4 stand out.
-This suggests that **adjusting which queries these heads focus on** is pretty important for guiding the model toward the correct outcome.
-The strongest signals here are in the early to mid layers, where the model is starting to grapple with the false belief.
+Now, looking at the `q` plot (Q vectors), we see familar negative heads.
+This suggests that modifying the focus of these queries is pretty impactful for steering the model away from less accurate outputs.
+This signal pops up across early, mid, and late layers, possibly as the model navigates true belief alignment.

-The `k` plot (K vectors) is less clear, though L15H4 and L20H4 still seem to matter.
-The Qs and Ks work together to determine which parts of the input each head attends to, so it’s not surprising that they both play a role. **Comparing query vectors** (which represent John’s perspective) **with key vectors** (which capture what’s actually happening) **helps the model reconcile John’s false belief**.
-The value vectors, on the other hand, carry the ground truth (like where the cat really is), while query vectors handle John’s perspective (where he thinks the cat is).
-The key vectors ensure that the model compares John’s belief to reality, helping it detect the contradiction.
+The `k` plot (K vectors) is less clear, though L14H1 and L17H2 seem to matter.

-Finally, in the `v` plot (V vectors), certain heads like L15H3 and L25H3 are particularly important.
+For the `v` plot (V vectors), certain heads like L22H1 and L22H2 are particularly important.
 Vs are the actual information passed on after attention, so heads with impactful V vectors directly shape the model’s final output.

-When we compare across the plots, a few heads consistently stand out, while others are more specialized—focusing on either Qs, Ks, or Vs. L20H5 impacts both the output and Qs, while head 3 is more influential on Ks and Vs. It’s fascinating to see how different heads specialize: some are more crucial for attending to the right tokens (through `q` and `k`), while others are focused on aggregating and transmitting information (through `v` and `z`).
-All these heads work together to guide the final output.
+When we compare across the plots, a few heads consistently stand out, while others are more specialized—focusing on either Qs, Ks, or Vs. L23H5 impacts both the output and Qs, while head 2 is more influential on Ks and Vs. It’s fascinating to see how different heads specialize: some heads prioritize token alignment (through Q and K), while others are focused on aggregating and relaying information (through V and Z).

+Broadly speaking, models learn to interpret contextual relationships, which helps them understand cause and effect (John initially places the cat on the basket and then leaves the room, Mark then moves the cat to the box after John has left).
+Their Qs and Ks work together to determine which parts of the input each head attends to.

+Given the previous attention head analysis, it's plausible that Qs and Ks encode separate perspectives—where Qs represent John’s mental model of the cat’s location, while Ks capture the reality, and Vs could carry the false or true belief (where the cat really is), with Zs balancing the belief that is more weighted by the Q or K. Together, they nudge the model toward a coherent final output.

 <br>